leong94/Entra-ID-Home-Lab/README.md

 Simulated a full offboarding process for `jsmith` to ensure access is genuinely revoked, not just partially removed.

-**Blocked sign-in** — the first and most important step, since it stops all future login attempts.
-Learned that blocking also automatically signs a user out of all active sessions within 60 minutes, so a separate manual session revocation isn't strictly necessary unless immediate cutoff is required (e.g., a security incident).

-**Removed group membership** — removed `jsmith` from `IT-Support` so he's no longer in scope for the Conditional Access policy, even if the account were ever unblocked by mistake later.

-**Removed the license** — unassigned Business Premium to free the seat and cut off Exchange/Teams/SharePoint access tied to it.

-**Why this order matters:** blocking sign-in should happen alongside or before other cleanup steps, but revoking active sessions specifically needs to happen *before* blocking, if done manually — some tenants remove the "Sign out of all sessions" option once an account is already blocked, since blocking already handles session cleanup within the hour.
+**1. Blocked sign-in first.** This is the step that matters most, since it stops all future logins.
+Blocking also revokes refresh tokens, so active sessions die out as their access tokens expire (within the hour).
+Unless it's a security incident where someone needs to be out *right now*, that's good enough without a separate manual session revocation.

-**Why remove access beyond just blocking:** a blocked account is not a security risk on its own, but leaving licenses and group memberships in place means an accidental unblock (a wrong click on a bulk action, a scripting error) would instantly restore full access.
-Removing everything else limits that risk — an accidentally-unblocked account with no license and no groups is effectively an empty shell rather than a live security exposure
+**2. Removed group memberships.** Pulled `jsmith` out of `IT-Support`.
+A blocked account isn't dangerous on its own, but if someone ever unblocks it by mistake — a wrong click on a bulk action, a bad script — leftover group memberships mean instant full access again.
+Removing them turns an accidental unblock into an empty shell instead of a live security problem.

+**3. Removed the license.** Unassigned Business Premium to free the seat and cut the Exchange/Teams/SharePoint access tied to it.

 ## Troubleshooting Notes

 - **Developer Program rejection:** Common right now due to tightened eligibility.
 Business Premium trial is a reliable fallback that supports every step in this lab.